 This part of the binoculars is usually permanently mounted in the binoculars. which causes them to have pre-determined magnification and field of view.
 However, they are also interchangeable.
 When this is done the magnification could either be reduced or increase while also altering the field of view as well.

-when the objective lens gathers the light and create the image when it gets to focus on the eyepiece it will be viewed as inverted image and to correct the inverted image, prisms are introduced in between the objective lens and the eyepiece to correct the image orientation.
+when the objective lens gathers the light and creates the image when it gets to focus on the eyepiece it will be viewed as inverted image and to correct the inverted image, prisms are introduced in between the objective lens and the eyepiece to correct the image orientation.
 Maybe for some applications, it might not be necessary but for others, it might be an issue.

 The prisms are also responsible for making the binoculars smaller enough to be held in the hands.
 This is as a result of their path bending qualities, as the light’s path curls through the prisms, the length of the instrument is reduced making it easier to handle